-If you want to start your dream with confidence, the best way to do this is to start is by conquering a few small, easily achieved goals.
+If you want to start your dream with confidence, the best way to do this is to start is by conquering a few small goals easily achieved.
 Success breeds success.

 “The first step towards getting somewhere is to decide that you are not going to stay where you are.”
 J.P.
 Morgan